suffolklibraries/lgc/content/collections/events/reading-dementia-ipswich-13-05.md

     content:
       -
         type: text
-        text: 'This course is also available in Ipswich and Newmarket.'
+        text: 'Reading with Dementia groups also meet in Lowestoft Library and Newmarket Library.'
-  -
-    type: paragraph
   -
     type: heading
     attrs: